WebOrigami/docs/src/content/language/syntax.md

 title: Origami language syntax
 ---

+The Origami language is relatively small and focused on:

+- Defining tree structures like that of a website's pages and resources
+- Traversing paths into trees of data or files
+- Creating text content using templates
+- Invoking functions defined in other languages like JavaScript

-The Origami language is mostly focused on invoking functions and traversing trees, and borrows elements of its syntax from JavaScript expressions, web URLs, and template languages.
+Origami borrows syntax elements from web URLs, template languages, and JavaScript expressions.

 ## Strings